Gooze0100/public_holidays/README.md

 ## Learning part

 - Need to learn more about Docker.
-- Need to learn about cloud services quite a lot.
+- Need to learn about cloud services.